jnorth/juni/README.md

 `Tree.path()` — Get the absolute path to the tree.
 This is typically the value that was set in the constructor, though plugins can change it.

-`Tree.setPath(newPath)` — Set the absolute path to the tree on the filesystem.
+`Tree.setPath(path)` — Set the absolute path to the tree on the filesystem.

 `Tree.isDirectory()` — Returns true if the tree is a directory.